WHMCS/developer-docs/domain-registrars/module-parameters.md

 | **Premium Parameters**
 | premiumEnabled | True if premium domain orders are enabled in WHMCS (Registration/Transfers only)
 | premiumCost | The cost price fetched at the time of the order being placed
+| **Grace/Redemption Parameters**
+| isInGracePeriod | True if domain is within the renewal grace period.
+Available in the module renewal function only
+| isInRedemptionGracePeriod | True if the domain is within the redemption grace period.
+Available in the module renewal function only
+{noformat}